History of Panama (1977–present): General Manuel Noriega and the U.S. invasion

 Torrijos died in a mysterious plane crash on August 1, 1981.
 The circumstances of his death generated charges and speculation that he was the victim of an assassination plot.
 Torrijos' death altered the tone but not the direction of Panama's political evolution.
 Despite 1983 constitutional amendments, which appeared to proscribe a political role for the military, the Panama Defense Forces (PDF), as they were then known, continued to dominate Panamanian political life behind a facade of civilian government.
 By this time, Gen. Manuel Noriega was firmly in control of both the PDF and the civilian government, and had created the Dignity Battalions to help suppress opposition.

-Despite undercover collaboration with Ronald Reagan on his Contra war in Nicaragua (including the infamous Iran–Contra affair), which had planes flying arms as well as drugs, relations between the United States and the Panama regime worsened in the 1980s.
+Despite collaboration between Panama and the U.S. during the Reagan administration in support of the Contras, who opposed the Sandinista government in Nicaragua as part of the Reagan Doctrine, relations between the U.S. and Panama largely worsened in the 1980s.

 The United States froze economic and military assistance to Panama in the middle of 1987 in response to the domestic political crisis and an attack on the U.S. embassy.
 General Noriega's February 1988 indictment in U.S. courts on drug-trafficking charges sharpened tensions.
 In April 1988, President Reagan invoked the International Emergency Economic Powers Act, freezing Panamanian Government assets in U.S. banks, withholding fees for using the canal, and prohibiting payments by American agencies, firms, and individuals to the Noriega regime.
 The country went into turmoil.
 When national elections were held in May 1989, the elections were marred by accusations of fraud from both sides.
 An American, Kurt Muse, was apprehended by the Panamanian authorities, after he had set up a sophisticated radio and computer installation, designed to jam Panamanian radio and broadcast phony election returns.
 However, the elections proceeded as planned, and Panamanians voted for the anti-Noriega candidates by a margin of over three-to-one.
 The Noriega regime promptly annulled the election and embarked on a new round of repression.
 By the second half of 1989, the regime was barely clinging to power.
 Failed coups occurred in March 1988 and October 1989.